DamienBallenghien/Negative/README.md

 is far away more easy to read, right ?

-Some other functions and variables are provided by this small framework like :
+Some other functions and variables are provided by this small framework like:

 ```swift
     var isNumeric: Bool